xyproto/geminiclient/README.md

 ## Main features

-* Supports handing over a prompt and receiving a response.
+* Can submit a prompt and receive a response.
 * Can run both locally (calling the Gemini API) and in Google Cloud (for example as a Google Cloud Run instance).
 * Supports multi-modal prompts (prompts where you can add text, images or data to the prompt).
 * Supports tool / function calling where you can supply custom Go functions to the Gemini client, and Gemini can call the functions as needed.